tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 	*  Deploy stable production-ready code
 	*  Retrain and validate models over time

-### Demo: Visualizing the Data Science Workflow
+#### Applying the Data Science Workflow

-**_"What are the leading indicators that a user will make a new online purchase?"_**

-You are a junior data scientist at Amazon.
-Your boss asks you about the leading indicators that a user will make a new online purchase.
+Let's take a business problem and think about how we would apply our new workflow.
+Let's assume that you are a junior data scientist at Amazon.
+Your boss asks you to identify the leading indicators that suggest a user is about to make a new online purchase.
 How would you go about solving this question?

+**The Question:** "What are the leading indicators that a user is about to make a new online purchase?"

+ChecK: How would we go about solving this question?

+> Note: Don't answer for them!
+Let them think about it.
+Table any incorrect responses.
+Once they generate something from the workflow, write it down on the board as part of the sequence.

+> * Identify the problem
+	* Identify business/product objectives
+	* Identify and hypothesize goals and criteria for success
+	* Create a set of questions for identifying correct dataset
+* Acquire the data
+	* Identify the "right" dataset(s)
+	* Import data and set up local or remote data structure
+	* Determine most appropriate tools to work with data
+* Parse the data
+	* Read any documentation provided with the data
+	* Perform exploratory data analysis
+	* Verify the quality of the data
+* Mine the data
+	* Determine sampling methodology and sample data
+	* Format, clean, slice and combine data (in Python)
+	* Create necessary derived columns from the data (new data)
+* Refine the data
+	* Identify trends and outliers
+	* Apply descriptive and inferential stats
+	* Document and transform data
+* Build a data model
+	* Select appropriate model
+	* Build model
+	* Evaluate and refine model
+* Present results
+	*  Summarize with narrative, storytelling techniques
+	*  Present limitations and assumptions of your analysis
+	*  Identify follow up issues for future analysis
+*  Deploy and validate
+	*  Write unit tests and documentation
+	*  Deploy stable production-ready code
+	*  Retrain and validate models over time

+> If students are stumped or get stuck, break them into smaller groups and challenge them to define the steps and come up with some guiding questions for each step.
+Then discuss the process as a class.

+Here's a high level example of how we might walk through such a challenge:

+- **Identify Problem**: What is our problem?
+What is our goal?
+Do we understand these correctly?
 - **Acquire Data**: What could we do first here?
 What are some considerations we should make?
-- **Parse Data**: What do you think this means?
-Why is it important?
+- **Parse Data**: Ok, you've collected some data.
+Now what?
-- **Mine and Refine**: Is the raw data enough?
-What calculations/transformation do you recommend doing?
-How do you determine the presence of outliers?
+- **Mine / Refine**: Is the raw data enough?
+What would you need to do next?
-- **Data model**: What attributes would you include in the modelling stage?
-How do you know if the model is performing well?
-- **Results**: Who is your audience?
-What is the best way to present your results?

-Take 10 minutes to work with the person next to you and talk through answers to these questions.
-Then, we'll take 5 minutes at the end of this period to come back and discuss.

-> Instructor Note: **Suggested Answer**
->
-> You can walk the student through the example all together in class.
-Use the discussion points below.
->
-> **Check:** By this point, students should be able to understand **specific** actions related to the steps in the data science workflow.
-To assess this, you can then break the class into group and tackle a similar problem in their groups and share their results with the class:
->
+- **Model**: Sure, you've built a nice model.
+But does it work?
+How would you know?
+- **Present**: Think back to the original question.
+What do you think your boss wants to see?

+> Instructor Note: Here are some suggested talking points you could review.
+Again, focus the discussion on high level strategy until students are comfortable.
+Don't spend a lot of time on specific techniques unless your class is comfortable with math/stats:
->  * Collect data around user retention, user actions within the product, potentially find data outside of company
+* Collect data around user retention, user actions within the product, potentially find data outside of company
-> * Extract aggregated values from raw data
+* Extract aggregated values from raw data
-> 	* How many times did a user share through Facebook within a week?
-A month?
+  * How many times did a user share through social media?
+Within what time frame?
-> 	* How often did they open up our emails?
+  * How often did they open emails or click on advertisements?
-> * Examine data to find common distributions and correlations
+* Examine data to find common distributions and correlations
-> * Extract new meaning to predict if user would purchase again
+* Extract new meaning to predict if user would purchase again
->
->  * Share results via an interactive presentation with a Jupyter Notebook (and probably also go back to the drawing board)

 ***

-<a name="guided-practice1"></a>
+<a name="intro2"></a>
-## Guided Practice: Exploring the Data Science Toolkit (20 mins)
+## Introduction: Exploring the Data Science Toolkit (20 mins)

+Ok great.
+We've discussed some of the strategies a data scientist might apply when approaching a real world business problem.
+But how would you actually **DO** any of these steps?

+In order to answer that question, let's review some common tools used by Data Scientists.

+**Code**

+While data science is a relatively new field, math and statistics have been around for a while.
+In fact, most early data scientists were trained as statisticians.
+But the world of programming opened up new ways to work with data, using code to perform repetitive tasks quickly and efficiently.
+That's why most modern data scientists combine both math and programming skills to solve problems.

+There are lots of programming languages out there, but we're going to be focusing on **Python**.

+> Note: Feel free to add in R or other elements here, but the focus should be on how they compare or relate to Python, and why Python is so widely used.

+Python is a great programming language for working with data.
+Here are just a few reasons why it's so popular today:

+- Python is extremely fun to develop in!
+It's fast and highly expressive.
+- Python code is an elegant, highest level object-oriented language.
+- Everything can be done with Python!
+And if something can't be done, you can easily create an extension for it :)
+- Everything can not only be done, but it can be done quickly!
+For example, a program that takes you weeks in C++ might only take you a day to write in Python.
+- Python is well documented and has anestablished and growing community of supporters.
+- Finally, because Python comes with "batteries included", i.e. packages that help you do whatever you want!

 **Packages**